EvgeniiTitov/ml-pool/README.md

   - Test if a worker just fails (raise manually) - hangs the monitor thread

   - Monitoring thread runs too rarely, workers fail, but new jobs get accepted as the flag doesnt get switched cuz the thread is sleeping...
-      - Create a function that checks if workers healthy?
-Could be reused by the monitor + before adding new jobs.

 - Test with your WS project